nR3D/DContainers/README.md

 - `std::array<double, 9>`
 - `std::array<std::array<double, 3>, 3>`

-DContainers generalize the last approach, giving a shorthand way to write recursive containers.
+This library generalizes the last approach, giving a shorthand way to write recursive containers.

 For instance, the above example could be written using class `DArray`, where the size of each dimension is expressed in its type:
 - `DArray<double, 3, 3>`